 Watchman Knee in his book Spirit Force vs. Psychic Force

 A Chinese proverb runs like this: Missing by a hundredth or a thousandth of an inch will end up in a distance of a thousand miles.
-You may start with only a mistake of one hundredth or one thousandth of an inch and find yourself afterwards with a discrepancy of one thousand miles.
-Or conversely stated, by looking at the discrepancy of a thousand miles you can see the mistake at one hundredth or one thousandth of an inch.
+You may start with only a mistake of one hundredth or one-thousandth of an inch and find yourself afterward with a discrepancy of one thousand miles.
+Or conversely stated, by looking at the discrepancy of a thousand miles you can see the mistake at one hundredth or one-thousandth of an inch.

 John Wesley, Charles Finney & Jonathan Edwards were revival preachers from the 1700 or 1800’s.
-Wesley said you better watch out for counterfeits after 3 weeks in true revivals & a true revival could be posioned by the devil or turned into a false revival.
+Wesley said you better watch out for counterfeits after 3 weeks in true revivals & a true revival could be poisoned by the devil or turned into a false revival.
 During revivals of the 1700’s or 1800’s counterfeits were not at the heart of the revival but only at the fringes.
 But these modern false revivals are based on counterfeit manifestations.
 They are at the heart of the revivals not the fringes.
-The older revival preachers preached heavy intelluectual doctrinal preaching.
-Finney for example preached against calvinism.
-Most charismatics or pentecostals do not preach in this manner.
-They tend to see themselves as super spiritual with no need to preach the way Finney, Wesley or Edwards did.
-The early pentecostals may have gotten away with this to an extent & had some true revivals amoung them.
+The older revival preachers preached heavy intellectual doctrinal preaching.
+Finney for example preached against Calvinism.
+Most charismatics or Pentecostals do not preach in this manner.
+They tend to see themselves as super-spiritual with no need to preach the way Finney, Wesley or Edwards did.
+The early Pentecostals may have gotten away with this to an extent & had some true revivals among them.
 But the church has changed.
 Other forms of false doctrine have come forth.
-For example Finney, Edwards & Wesley were all postmillennialists.
-So were most christians in their era.
+For example, Finney, Edwards & Wesley were all postmillennialism.
+So were most Christians in their era.
 But now people are mostly dispensationalists, amillennialists or historic premillennialists.
-Charles Finney especially would never attempt or expect to start a revival of any kind without getting christians to stop practicing or believing false doctrines or heresies.
+Charles Finney especially would never attempt or expect to start a revival of any kind without getting Christians to stop practicing or believing false doctrines or heresies.
 He knew belief in false teachings would ruin revivals & quench the Spirit.
-Any true modern revival would consist in preaching against false doctrines including calvinism, false millennial postitions, false views on justification & sanctification.
-It would also consist with preaching against the errors, extremes & false teachings of the charismatic movement which is a thing that was not around in the 1700 or 1800’s.
+Any true modern revival would consist in preaching against false doctrines including Calvinism, false millennial positions, false views on justification & sanctification.
+It would also consist of preaching against the errors, extremes & false teachings of the charismatic movement which is a thing that was not around in the 1700 or 1800s.
 If John Wesley thought revivals in his day would have counterfeits in three weeks in a true revival in modern times the counterfeits would appear the same day the revival started.
 This is how decieved the charismatic movement has become.
 There is simply no such thing as a true revival in modern times that could last longer then a day without an emphasis on doctrinal preaching.
 There are too many heresies, false doctrines & demonic manifestations for such a revival to occur without an emphasis on doctrinal preaching.
 It is not possible.
 The heresies, false doctrines, demonic manifestations or counterfeit anointings would grieve & quench the Holy Spirit.
 This is self evident to anyone who will take the time to study Charles Finney’s writings & lectures on revivals.